Start Here

 Conclusion

 As you can see, the variables involved with battery life (many of which are not constant) make its calculation anything but an exact science.
 However, what we can determine with great accuracy is the power consumption associated with each model.
 We can then plug those figures into a formula and produce battery life estimates.
 While these estimates may not be exact for each model, the relationship or ranking of one model relative to another is.
-So, while we cannot say the battery life of a Reconyx HC500 is exactly 234 days, we can say that a Reconyx HC500 will last about 10 time as long as a Stealth Cam Archer’s Choice model on a single set of batteries.
+So, while we cannot say the battery life of a Reconyx HC500 is exactly 234 days, we can say that a Reconyx HC500 will last about 10 times as long as a Stealth Cam Archer’s Choice model on a single set of batteries.